utkarsh160/Moviefix-app/README.md

 1. Clone the repository.
 2. Install project dependencies with `npm install`.
 3. Start the development server using `npm run dev`.
-4. Open the app in your web browser to explore movies by year, genre, and use the search feature.